next-hat/nanocl/doc/readme.md

 </div>

-Note that a *env variable* could be passed to change the port, it's hardcoded for now.<br />
+Note that a *env variable* could be passed to change the port, it is hardcoded for now.<br />
-It's could be a nice an easy first issue and pull request if you are read till there :).
+It could be a nice and easy first issue and pull request if you would like to help :).

 Now you can run the CLI: